 The controls are placed intuitively in more places than one.
 There are speed controls on the handlebar which allows you to modify on-the-go, if needed.
 You can also access, tweak and customize settings on the main console.

 Heart rate monitoring is possible through handgrip sensors on the handlebar or a chest strap which is included with the treadmill.
+It's a perfect choice for anyone looking for an all-rounded treadmill workout for seniors where they can keep an eye on all the important stats.

 There’s no dearth of convenience features too.
 You have dual water bottle holders, a fan built into the console, a tablet holder, a USB charging port and Bluetooth speakers as well.